francescobarbarulo/kubernetes-starter-pack/guides/lab04.md

     **Note**: The new Pods get new IP addresses.

-3. Verify the rollout is successfully completed
+3. Verify the rollout is successfully completed.

     ```sh
     kubectl rollout status deployment hello-app